-Considering Sir John Franklin’s ships, the Erebus and the Terror, and how Franklin failed to cross the Arctic Ocean, and his death and the deaths of his men so plain and preventable.
+Considering Sir John Franklin’s ships, the Erebus, and the Terror, and how Franklin failed to cross the Arctic Ocean, and his death and the deaths of his men so plain and preventable.

 I like to think of these wooden hebrides an unlit mile below the ice and below the black surface of the sea.
-Should their dark ribbons, masts and spars, their dark, slant under pressure, remain undiscovered, yet nothing of these frozen wrecks will ever fade, forever preserved in an endless night, until the last fire heats the deep and the great monsters, rising, bring all our fallen world with them.
+Should their dark ribbons, masts and spars, slant under pressure, remain undiscovered, yet nothing of these frozen wrecks will ever fade, forever preserved in an endless night, until the last fire heats the deep and the great monsters, rising, bring all our fallen world with them.

 Everything should be fitting.
 Everything should be wonderful.